About Kentwell's Tudor Days

 Kentwell is one of the finest moated Tudor Houses in England.
 Several times a year we turn back the clock.
 For a period of time the entire Kentwell 25 acre estate is as it was in Tudor times.

 Visitors enter our Time Tunnel (in summer only) to become visitors to the Manor of Kentwell, and will be treated as such by all they meet.
 Our Tudors won't simply tell you about what Tudors used to do.
-They are Tudor folk, re-living the life of the time as people of all walks of life, and for the period of their trip you will be part of that community.
+They are Tudor folk, re-living the life of the time as people of all walks of life, and for the period of your visit you will be part of that community.

 What may visitors see?